What is Dithering?

 DAWs like Ableton Live and digital audio signal processors often work at this bit resolution.
 So it is doable and really helpful to use dithering solely when it’s important to deliver your audio file as 16-bit values or lower.

 When Not to Use Dithering

-If you happen to use dithering when it’s not wanted, it isn’t the worst factor you are able to do to your signal, however this must be prevented.
+If you happen to use dithering when it’s not wanted, it isn’t the worst factor you are able to do to your signal, however, this must be prevented.

 All you’re doing when using unneeded dithering is including additional and unwarranted noise to your signal.
-Do that enough times in your signal chain, and the noise will turn out to be loud enough to be perceived by your listeners, which definitely isn’t thing.
+Do that enough times in your signal chain, and the noise will turn out to be loud enough to be perceived by your listeners, which definitely isn’t a thing.

 If you happen to use dither enough, you’ll enhance your noise floor to a noticeable extent.

-Considering most engineers take an excessive amount of effort to keep away from extreme noise of their recordings, it isn’t smart so as to add further noise for no good purpose.
+Considering most engineers take an excessive amount of effort to keep away from the extreme noise of their recordings, it isn’t smart so as to add further noise for no good purpose.
 That’s why dithering must be used only when wanted.

-Once more, in the event you aren’t lowering the bit depth of your recording and creating quantization, distortion or noise because of this, then you definitely shouldn’t use dithering.
+Once more, in the event you aren’t lowering the bit depth of your recording and creating quantization, distortion, or noise because of this, then you definitely shouldn’t use dithering.
 Dithering ought to only be used to cover quantization distortion.
 All this is important to understand what is dithering and when to use it.

 The Different Types of Dithering

 You could have noticed that in relation to dithering, you’ve got completely different choices.
-In Logic Pro you’re offered with the POW-r #1,#2, and #3 choices, whereas different plugins supply noise shaping choices that vary from ‘Moderate’ to ‘Ultra.’
+In Logic Pro you’re offered the POW-r #1,#2, and #3 choices, whereas different plugins supply noise shaping choices that vary from ‘Moderate’ to ‘Ultra.’